How To Write An A-Grade Literature Review

-While I present steps one and two (hunting and digesting) as sequential, in reality, it’s more of a back and forth tango – you’ll read a little, then have an idea, spot a new citation, or a new potential variable, and then go back to searching for articles.
-This is perfectly natural – through the reading process, your thoughts will develop, new avenues might crop up, directional adjustments might arise.
+While I present steps one and two (hunting and digesting) as sequential, in reality, it’s more of a back-and-forth tango – you’ll read a little, then have an idea, spot a new citation, or a new potential variable, and then go back to searching for articles.
+This is perfectly natural – through the reading process, your thoughts will develop, new avenues might crop up, and directional adjustments might arise.
 This is, after all, one of the main purposes of the literature review process (i.e. to familiarise yourself with the current state of research in your field).

 As you’re working through your treasure chest, it’s essential that you simultaneously start organising the information.
 There are three aspects to this:

 I’ll discuss each of these below:

 2.1 – Log the reference information